REPRESENTING YOUR ALIMONY MATTER

 * Durational Alimony provides support payments for a period of time following the marriage, not to exceed the length of the marriage.
 A durational alimony award may be modified or terminated.

 * Bridge the Gap Alimony is similar to durational alimony in that it provides support payments for a limited time, but it is specifically geared towards situation where a spouse needs support for a limited amount of time following a marriage to reestablish themselves.
 Florida law limits bridge the gap alimony payments to two years.

 * Rehabilitative Alimony may be granted to help a party become self-supporting by redeveloping previous skills or credentials or acquiring the necessary education, training or work experience to develop appropriate job skills or credentials.
 An award of rehabilitative alimony is made only pursuant to a specific and defined rehabilitative plan.

 Factors a Family Court Will Consider in Awarding Alimony

 Courts do not award alimony in all cases, and the amounts awarded vary widely.
 Some of the factors that the court will consider in determining alimony include:

 * The length of the marriage;

 * The standard of living established during the marriage;

-* The age, physical and mental health of each party;
+* The age, the physical and mental health of each party;

 * The available financial resources of both parties;